-I would like to conclude my annual report by expressing my gratitude for the excellent support that I have received from the senior staff in the Department of Finance in carrying out my duties.
+I would like to conclude my annual report by expressing my gratitude for the excellent support that I continue to receive from the senior staff in the Department of Finance in carrying out my duties.
 It has been invaluable.
+I look forward to continuing this important relationship as they transition to the Department of Human Resources.

-As I have said before, it is an honour to be able to contribute to the confidence in the fair, efficient and ethical operation of the Nunavut public service.
+It is my hope that my work as Ethics Officer contributes to confidence in the fair, efficient and ethical operation of the Nunavut public service.
 That confidence is essential for all who work within it and for all Nunavummiut.